the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-12-01-CHECKITIN-CTF.md

 hrs=1&reason=1
 ```
 While we are unable to amend the `hrs` parameter, it is possible to manipulate the `reason` parameter where we can inject something.
 But does it mean it would be necessarily executed on the server side?
-We should always apply situational awareness, and consider what sort of controls the developers have already implemented.
+We should always apply situational awareness to understand the environmental settings, and consider what sort of controls the developers have already implemented.
 If we inject special characters e.g., the application will return a filtered record on the *Record List*

 ![image](https://user-images.githubusercontent.com/94167587/144216052-d5481222-8cc6-443b-bf57-5a4896619a63.png)